xcp-ng/xcp-ng-org/docs/networking/networking.md

 ifconfig eth8 up
 ```

-The new interfaces need to be introduced to the PIF database:
+The new interfaces need to be introduced to the <abbr title="Physical Interface">PIF</abbr> database:
 ```
 xe host-list
 ```